kumarshantanu/dot-emacs/README.md

     - Linux: Use the OS package manager
 1. Backup and remove any existing `~/.emacs.d` directory.
 2. Run `git clone https://github.com/kumarshantanu/dot-emacs.git ~/.emacs.d`
-3. Starts Emacs and let it download and setup everything.
+3. Start Emacs and let it download and setup everything.

 ## Customization